athenekilta/ilmomasiina/docs/project-structure.md

 # Project structure

-The project uses [Lerna](https://lerna.js.org/) to manage the code in separate packages.
+The project uses [pnpm](https://pnpm.io/) to manage the code in separate packages.
 This allows for cleaner code and package files.

-To prepare for development, Lerna must bootstrap the cross-dependencies between projects.
-This is done automatically using a npm *postinstall* script.
-Running `npm install` or `npm ci` will automatically run `lerna bootstrap` once packages are installed.
-To re-run bootstrapping manually, run `npm run bootstrap`.
+To prepare for development, pnpm must bootstrap the cross-dependencies between projects.
+To do this, install pnpm and then simply run `pnpm install` or `npm run bootstrap`.

 The project is configured to run development servers for the frontend and backend with `npm start`.
 In development, the Webpack development server serves the frontend and proxies API calls to the backend server.